 Cruise family transfers

 Cruise day with children is all about smooth logistics.
+The cruise transfers with child seats page explains child-seat booking, pushchairs, MPVs and luggage for Ocean, City, Mayflower, Horizon and QEII terminals.
 A family cruise transfer drops you right at the terminal forecourt where porters take the big cases, keeps the whole family in one vehicle, and is timed to your check-in window so there's no long wait with restless little ones.
 Not sure which terminal?
 See which Southampton cruise terminal your ship sails from.

 A few tips for a calmer family journey